TL;DR

 3. We install.
 Commissioning includes refrigerant charge verification + duct-leakage test.

-5. You claim 25C on your next tax return (Form 5695, attached to 1040).
+5. If you installed in 2025, you claim 25C on your 2025 return (Form 5695, attached to 1040).
+There’s no 25C filing for a 2026 install.

-6. Rebate checks/credits arrive 6-10 weeks post-submission (SDG&E), 8-16 weeks (HEEHRA).
+6. Funded rebate credits arrive 6-10 weeks post-submission (SDG&E).

 FAQ

-Can I stack all three rebates?
+Can I stack rebates in 2026?

 What if my household is above 150% AMI?